jacobbuck/little-minify/README.md

 ## Installation ##

-1. Upload the 'little-minify' folder to your website
+1. Upload the `little-minify` folder to your website
-2. Make sure the 'little-minify/cache' folder is writable (if using file caching)
+2. Make sure the `little-minify/cache` folder is writable (if using file caching)
-3. Make any necessary changes to the 'little-minify/config.php' file
+3. Make any necessary changes to the `little-minify/config.php` file

 ## Usage ##

-Link (or rewrite) any css or js file from: '/your/css/file.css' to: '/little-minify/?/your/css/file.css'.
+Link (or rewrite) any css or js file from: `/your/css/file.css` to: `/little-minify/?/your/css/file.css`.

-You can also combine files in the same directory: '/little-minify/?/your/css/file1.css,file2.css,file3.css'.
+You can also combine files in the same directory: `/little-minify/?/your/css/file1.css,file2.css,file3.css`.